praw-dev/praw/docs/getting_started/quick_start.rst

 :Client ID & Client Secret: These two values are needed to access Reddit's API
                             as a **script** application (see :ref:`oauth` for other application types).
-If you don't already have a client ID and client secret, follow Redddit's `First Steps Guide`_ to create them.
+If you don't already have a client ID and client secret, follow Reddit's `First Steps Guide`_ to create them.

 :User Agent: A user agent is a unique indentifer that helps Reddit determine